Using Patcher Promotion Workflows

 To support multiple environments (such as dev, stage, and prod), your codebase must represent these environments with a consistent folder structure that can be grouped using glob pattern matching.

-If your environments were organized like this:
+For example, if your environments were organized like this:

 You could define your Patcher environments as dev-*, stage-*, and prod-*.